 Available Research Papers, Listed (More-or-Less) Chronologically

 Diebold, F.X.
-(2012), "Comparing Predictive Accuracy, Twenty Years Later: A Personal Perspective on the Use and Abuse of Diebold-Mariano Tests," Manuscript, Department of Economics, University of Pennsylvania.
+(Revised December 2013), "Comparing Predictive Accuracy, Twenty Years Later: A Personal Perspective on the Use and Abuse of Diebold-Mariano Tests," Manuscript, Department of Economics, University of Pennsylvania.

 The Diebold-Mariano (DM) test was intended for comparing forecasts; it has been, and remains, useful in that regard.
 The DM test was not intended for comparing models.
 Unfortunately, however, much of the large subsequent literature uses DM-type tests for comparing models, in (pseudo-) out-of-sample environments.
 In that case, much simpler yet more compelling full-sample model comparison procedures exist; they have been, and should continue to be, widely used.
 The hunch that (pseudo-) out-of-sample analysis is somehow the "only," or "best," or even a "good" way to provide insurance against in-sample over-fitting in model comparisons proves largely false.
 On the other hand, (pseudo-) out-of-sample analysis may be useful for learning about comparative historical predictive performance.